 Solid state storage drives based on NAND flash memory provide more performance per pound than DRAM, and will eventually become the "memory of choice" in a new PC.
-So says a report by Objective Analysis cited on
+So says a report by Objective Analysis cited on Computer World today.

 Researchers at Objective ran 300 benchmarks comparing aspects of system performance.
 They tested various combinations of DRAM, SSD drives and traditional hard drives for system storage.
 While they don't conclude that DRAM will vanish any time soon, they do reckon that dollar for dollar, buying an SSD is a much better upgrade for a current PC.
 That will improve further in SSD's favour as prices drop and drive technology gets faster.